IonicaBizauKitchen/heroku-writings/work.md

-# zeke.next

-A sketch of my thoughts on the Heroku of today and tomorrow, and how I fit into it.

 ## App Gallery

 Together with the Partner team and [Eric Holmes](http://ejholmes.github.com/) from Luminosity Group, we're building a gallery of apps running on Heroku, and using the Heroku API to collect metadata about those apps, like what language they're built in, how many dynos they're running, and what addons they're using.
 The end result will be an open webservice that other Heroku properties can consume.
 Some examples: